BL-Labs/Jupyter-notebooks-projects-using-BL-Sources/README.md

-# Jupyter Notebooks using the British Library’s Digital Collections / Data
+# Jupyter Notebooks using<br/> the British Library’s Digital Collections / Data

 A Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.